scala/docs.scala-lang/sips/minutes/_posts/2016-07-15-sip-minutes.md

 implementation missing for scalac, and recommends the author to include more documentation..

-**Outcome**: For the next itearation, the reviewer suggests that the SIP should have an updated specification, implementation and benchmarks.
+**Outcome**: For the next iteration, the reviewer suggests that the SIP should have an updated specification, implementation and benchmarks.
 The Process Lead schedules the next iteration by October 2016.